-- Most jacking accidents occur when lifting on an uneven surface when the jack slips out from under the Leisure Lodge.
-Therefore care is necessary to ensure the jack is sitting on an even surface that is capable of taking the full-imposed weight at that jacking point, as indicated by the Leisure Lodge manufacturer.
-Spreader plates should be used on uneven and/or soft surfaces; - Before raising the Leisure Lodge, the wheel(s) remaining on the ground should be chocked: - Wherever possible, consideration should be given to lifting the Leisure Lodge whilst still hitched to the towing vehicle to take advantage of the additional stability this can provide;
+• Most jacking accidents occur when lifting on an uneven surface when the jack slips out from under the RPH.

+⚠WARNING: Take care to ensure the jack is sitting on an even surface that is capable of taking the full-imposed weight at that jacking point, as indicated by the manufacturer.
+Spreader plates should be used on uneven and/or soft surfaces.

+- Before raising the RPH, the wheel(s) remaining on the ground should be chocked; - Wherever possible, consideration should be given to lifting the RPH whilst still hitched to the towing vehicle to take advantage of the additional stability this can provide;

-- The jack(s) should be placed under the defined jacking point(s) - Jacking should be undertaken, one side at a time, using an appropriately rated jack(s); - The Leisure Lodge should not be jacked up to its final height and then supported.
-Rather, the Leisure Lodge should be lifted up to a height whereby the support stand is barely extended to allow the earliest possible supporting of the Leisure Lodge.
-The jacking should be slow and gradual and the Leisure Lodge should be continually supported throughout the jacking operation; - It may be necessary to lower the Leisure Lodge onto the support stands and to reposition the jack at another designated jacking point to gain more height; - While jacking at other points, it is important to check and recheck all support stands to make sure they remain in the correct position.
+The jack(s) should be placed under the defined jacking point(s)

+Jacking should be undertaken, one side at a time, using an appropriately rated jack(s);

+- The RPH should not be jacked up to its final height and then supported.
+Rather, it should be lifted up to a height whereby the support stand is barely extended to allow the earliest possible supporting of the RPH.
+The jacking should be slow and gradual and the RPH should be continually supported throughout the jacking operation; - It may be necessary to lower the RPH onto the support stands and to reposition the jack at another designated jacking point to gain more height; - While jacking at other points, it is important to check and recheck all support stands to make sure they remain in the correct position.